 3) Sit on a Pilates ball

 You can also consider using something like a Pilates ball (aka ‘stability ball’) in place of a chair for part of the day.
 Granted, you are still in a seated position while doing your work but the Pilates ball provides no back support…effectively making you use the muscles in your torso to stay upright and balanced on the ball.

 4) AposTherapy® for back pain relief

 In case you already suffer from back issues related to sitting, you can address them through treatments such as physical therapy and exercise.
-Additionally, AposTherapy® can be a great help to relieve lower back pain and improve function – even for cases that may have already become severe.
+Additionally, AposTherapy® can be considered.

 A few other suggestions for workplace wellness

 A few more ways that you can improve and protect your back health while at work include: taking stretch breaks, getting a standing desk and taking a walk outside with your co-workers.
 And not only will this help relieve any aches, but it can also improve your mental clarity and boost mood – all things important in the workplace!